PridaLab/DeepSup_manifolds/README.md

 # hippocampal_manifolds
-This repository contains the code and data associated with the research study: **"Cell-type-specific manifold analysis discloses independent geometric transformations in the hippocampal spatial code."**
+This repository contains the code and data associated with the research study: **"Cell-type-specific manifold analysis discloses independent geometric transformations in the hippocampal spatial code."**  Check papers at https://hippo-circuitlab.es/publications/

 ## Overview